 Similarly, a visual identity or a logo is “bought to be used”; It exists to serve a purpose, which is to help its owner sell more products, for a longer time, at a higher price.
 It does so by communicating to customers the ideas and values that make a company unique.
 A well-designed visual identity, like a well-designed radio, is carefully considerate of functional, psychological, and aesthetic contexts.
 So, returning to the question of the five dollar (or the seventy-five dollar) designer: Will this five dollar wonder ask the right questions to help you articulate values you might not even know you have?
 Does he understand the greater context of your business and its product at this specific point in time?
 Has he researched your customer and market exhaustively?
 Can he cohesively tie together your values and aspirations into a visual identity that is simple, bold and memorable?
 Does he understand colour psychology?
 Is he observant enough to avoid trends that will stagnate and die and need replacing within a year?

-If the answers to the above are “yes,” then you have found the deal of the millennium.
-But if not, you’re better off with a Big Mac.
+If the answers to the above are “yes,” then you have found the deal of a lifetim — but, if not, you’re better off with a Big Mac.
 Paying somebody to create irrelevant artwork for you, even it is beautiful, is no different than purchasing a cheap AM radio when you need to listen to an FM station